emissary-ingress/emissary/reference/services/auth-service.md

 - The external auth service can choose to include a `WWW-Authenticate` header in the 401 response, to ask the client to perform HTTP Basic Auth.
 - The external auth service can issue a 301 `Redirect` to divert the client into an OAuth or OIDC authentication sequence.

-Finally, if Ambassador cannot reach the auth service at all, it will return a HTTP 503 status code to the client.
+Finally, if Ambassador cannot reach the auth service at all, it will return an HTTP 503 status code to the client.

 ## Configuring Public Mappings